ccds-gsc/ccds-gsc.github.io/index.md

 <!-- 🟨 Main Content -->
 <div style="max-width: 900px; margin: 30px auto; padding: 0 15px;">
   <p>
-    We are the Graduate Students Club (GSC) of the College of Computing and Data Science (CCDS) at NTU Singapore.
+    We are the Graduate Students' Club (GSC) of the College of Computing and Data Science (CCDS) at Nanyang Technological University (NTU), Singapore.
-    Our committee organizes various academic and social events to help graduate (Master’s and PhD) students connect, collaborate, and integrate into the NTU community.
+    Our committee organizes academic and social events to help Master's and PhD students connect, collaborate, and integrate into the NTU community.
   </p>

 <!-- 🟨 Updates -->
-  <h3><code>Updates</code></h3>
+  <h3>Updates</h3>

   <style>
     @keyframes flash {